 The SLV LEAP-HIGH partnership, through the San Luis Valley Ecosystem Council, recognizing the extent of the problem with private well water, received a three-year grant under the EPA Environmental Justice Collaborative Problem Solving program.
-With that funding, the collaborative group has held regular monthly meetings, and has brought in additional partners, including the Colorado State University Extension Project.
+With that funding, the collaborative group held regular monthly meetings, and brought in additional partners, including the Colorado State University Extension Project.
 In the summer of 2009, the group presented educational meetings in five Valley counties, and gave out free household-well test kits.
 Over 300 households participated in this second phase of well testing.
 Preliminary results indicate 42% of household wells tested positive for bacteria, and 9% for harmful coliform bacteria.
 There were high levels of arsenic, cadmium, and iron, and many tests exceeded EPA maximum contaminant levels (MCLs) for sodium, sulfates, nitrates, and total dissolved solids.
 The LEAP-HIGH collaborative is compiling the results of this testing, and creating maps of Valley counties showing the test results by geographic area.
-A report will be issued in the spring of 2010 outlining these results.
+Water Quality Master Map.

 As part of the educational presentation, participants were given DVDs and other materials which detailed many of the important aspects of maintaining a private well.
 Participants were instructed on how to apply shock chlorination to treat bacterial problems in the water.
 CSU also offers a tool for understanding test results.
 Simply type in the results from your lab report, and get a detailed analysis of problems.
 The booklet, Protecting Your Private Well, was also presented at meetings and contains lots of helpful information about household well protection.